hyphenPaul/foodtruck/README.md

 To find the results closest to you, add `calcuserloc=true` to the request like this: http://localhost:4000/api/locations?calcuserloc=true.
 The application will utilize the https://api.ipify.org and http://ip-api.com APIs to determine the user location.
 If a request is made from a computer running a VPN, the location will most likely be wrong.

+If you want to send a link to a friend, you can manually add a location.
+Check this out if you're in the heart of The Mission: http://localhost:4000/api/locations?user_lat=37.763497977860474&user_long=-122.41733185071337.

 ### Development tools

 If you would like to test the application you'll find a couple handy shell function here: https://github.com/hyphenPaul/foodtruck/blob/main/foodtruck_helpers.sh.
 You can test the app, run